Ultra Short-Term Bonds vs. Savings & CDs: Which Offer Better Returns?

 Not only does it offer high interest, but also relative safety of principal.
 You can use it as a place to park uninvested cash.

-But if you need a certain amount of money to be totally safe and completely liquid, bank savings accounts and CDs are the better choice.
+But if you need a certain amount of money to be totally safe and completely liquid, high yield bank savings accounts and CDs are the better choice.

 Fortunately, you don’t have to choose one or the other.
 You can use ultra short-term bond funds in your investment accounts, and bank investments for near-term purchases.